rnki/rnki/README.md

 ## How to Contact Me

-- 📧 Email: rinkicontato@gmail.com
+- 📧 Email: rnkicontato@hotmail.com
-- 🐦 Twitter: @RinkiMiguel
+- 🐦 Twitter: @1rnki
 Feel free to explore my repositories and follow my progress.
 I'm excited to connect with the game development community!

 **Let's create something extraordinary together! 🚀**